What are the 7 main principles of GDPR?

 Principle 4 – Accuracy

 This is about the quality of the data that is collected.
 Along with giving a data subject the right to have inaccurate data corrected, GDPR also means having processes in place to ensure the accuracy of the data, to begin with.
-While there is a requirement to update the information on a regular basis, this should be as appropriate for the reason it was initially collected.
-For example, if a customer places a one-off order, there is no need to contact them on a regular basis to ensure that the address details are still correct.
+While there is a requirement to update the information regularly, this should be as appropriate for the reason it was initially collected.
+For example, if a customer places a one-off order, there is no need to contact them regularly to ensure that the address details are still correct.

 Principle 5 – Storage limitation